waynodiablo/Oystercard/pills/facilities.md

 ## Updates to facilities

 * If there will be any changes to the facilities, Cata will post a bulletin to `#facilities`.
 This will include what is going to happen, why we're doing it, when it will happen and how long it will go on for.

+* As far as possible, painting and smaller facilities construction projects that affect you will happen outside the core hours.